Letters from Lodi

 The Cherryhouse Zinfandel grapes, measured somewhere between 21° and 22° Brix, were picked for Tank's "White Zinfandel" program, anticipated to be a dry style of this pink wine.
 Haarmeyer owner/winemaker Craig Haarmeyer, on the other hand, picked his Cherryhouse Zinfandel to produce a red wine; a prickly yet fresh, feathery, native yeast fermented style of red that has made Haarmeyer one of the most popular of the small, cutting-edge style wineries popping up all over the state.

 On Sunday (August 14), we were back in Mokelumne Glen Vineyards, watching the harvest of a rare (in the U.S.) Austrian grape called Grüner Veltliner, which produces light, dry whites with a grapefruity tartness and subtle combination of minerals and peppery spice.
 Again, appealing to very contemporary tastes.
-Despite their commitment to this intriguing if lesser known cultivar, the Koth family have not been able to find consistent buyers for their modest block of Grüner Veltliner.
+Despite their commitment to this intriguing if lesser-known cultivar, the Koth family has not been able to find consistent buyers for their modest block of Grüner Veltliner.
 This year, the grapes go to a Reno, Nevada-based producer named Nevada Sunset Winery.
-If you've never heard of Reno winery before, it's for good reason—owning a commercial winery in Reno was not even legal until 2015.
+If you've never heard of Reno Winery before, it's for good reason—owning a commercial winery in Reno was not even legal until 2015.

 This past Tuesday (August 16) was an exciting day for Jeff and John Perlegos, who picked their second commercial crop of the rare (for California) Greek cultivar, Assyrtiko (Jeff says it's pronounced ah-SEER-tee-ko).
 This was a landmark day for the Perlegos family because of their Greek heritage, and they have high hopes for this grape.
 The Lodi appellation, after all, is defined by its quintessential Mediterranean climate, and Assyrtiko is an ancient Mediterranean grape.
 Can't possibly go wrong, right?